reymon359/how-to-live/advices/Question everything. do not take anything for granted/index.md

 Question everything. do not take anything for granted, do not accept a "this is so because it is so" as an answer

+The more you question your world the more you learn about it.
 ## Quotes

 ## Resources